-Pension scheme and National Insurance contributions cannot be insured for partners.
+Pension scheme contributions, National Insurance contributions, and lump sum benefits cannot be insured for partners.

 Section 6 - What is not covered (exclusions)?

 Temporary cover is provided subject to the pre-existing condition exclusion as set out in the policy terms and conditions section 8.